Ways to repurpose your blogs

 Why should you repurpose your blogs?

 Repurposing turns one blog into a steady traffic engine.
 Instead of fading after the first week, the same ideas travel across formats and channels, reach new audiences, and keep sending people back to your site.
+Brands that repurpose blog posts for traffic get more return from every article because one post becomes multiple entry points into the same idea.
 Here are some benefits of repurposing your blog.

 • Get more qualified traffic: Shorter assets create multiple doors into the same idea, capture long-tail searches, and keep sending visitors back to the source blog.